Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Results

-New theory is able to predict the magnetic properties of the model system in the range of parameters $\lambda_e$ and $\sigma$, for which the susceptibility value turns out $\chi_{\|} \leqslant 9$ and there are no regular structuring of the particle's magnetic moment in the systems.
-To clarify this range, it is possible to plot the phase diagram using the MC data from Fig. \ref{fig:chi_mc} \begin{itemize} \item at $\lambda_e=0.3$ new theory works well up to $\sigma=20$, \item at $\lambda_e=0.5$ new theory works well up to $\sigma=5$, \end{itemize} and from Fig. \ref{fig:chi_lambda} \begin{itemize} \item at $\sigma=0$ new theory works well up to $\lambda_e=1.25$, \item at $\sigma=2$ new theory works well up to $\lambda_e=0.7$, \item at $\sigma=10$ new theory works well up to $\lambda_e=0.4$. \end{itemize} The range of the applicability of the new theory is denoted as grey area in Fig. \ref{fig:phase_diag}.
-The area above dashed line indicates on the ordered state with the presence of ferromagnetic chains arranged antiferromagnetically in zero fields, that leads to the susceptibility decreasing.
-Antiferromagnetic ordering of the magnetic moments was also discovered in the study of the ground state of a simple cubic lattice of dipoles in a zero field in Ref. \cite{kretschmer1979ordering}.
+The new theory is able to predict the magnetic properties of the model system over a range of parameters $\lambda_e$ and $\sigma$, for which the susceptibility value is $\chi_{\|} \leq 9$ and there is no regular structuring of nanoparticle magnetic moments.
+To clarify this range, it is possible to plot a phase diagram using the MC data from Fig. \ref{fig:chi_mc}: \begin{itemize} \item at $\lambda_e=0.3$ new theory works well up to $\sigma=20$; \item at $\lambda_e=0.5$ new theory works well up to $\sigma=5$; \end{itemize} and from Fig. \ref{fig:chi_lambda}: \begin{itemize} \item at $\sigma=0$ new theory works well up to $\lambda_e=1.25$; \item at $\sigma=2$ new theory works well up to $\lambda_e=0.7$; \item at $\sigma=10$ new theory works well up to $\lambda_e=0.4$. \end{itemize} The range of the applicability of the new theory is denoted as the grey area in Fig. \ref{fig:phase_diag}.
+The area above the dashed line indicates an ordered state with the presence of ferromagnetic chains arranged antiferromagnetically in zero fields, which leads to a decrease in susceptibility.
+The antiferromagnetic ordering of the magnetic moments was also discovered in a study of the ground state of dipoles embedded in simple cubic lattice nodes in the absence of an external magnetic field \cite{kretschmer1979ordering}.

-The deviation of new theory from the results of computer modeling in Figs. \ref{fig:chi_mc} (c), \ref{fig:chi_lambda} is connected with the limitation in the Helmholtz free energy (\ref{dF_log_par}), (\ref{dF_log_perp}) by the second virial coefficient and the third power of the effective dipolar coupling constant.
-Increasing the number of terms in the virial series could expand the scope of new theory.
-However, using the virial expansion approach it is quite difficult to obtain the theory that is valid for the systems with strong dipolar regime.
+The deviation of new theory from the results of computer modeling in Figs. \ref{fig:chi_mc} (c), \ref{fig:chi_lambda} is connected with the consideration of only the pair correlations in the system and the truncation of the Helmholtz free energy expansions (\ref{dF_log_par}), (\ref{dF_log_perp}) up to the third power of the effective dipolar coupling constant.
+To expand the given scope of the new theory, one can try to increase the number of terms in the virial series.
+However, when applying the virial expansion method, it is difficult to construct a theoretical approach valid for systems with a strong dipolar regime.
 In this case, an alternative method can be used, for instance \cite{Budkov2018, Budkov2016}.